tommygrigo/GeekPhD/README.md

 ## Spell Checkers

 If you want to be sure to avoid grammatical errors, there are options for that.
-Be careful though, they are not perfect, you should check every correction they want to make.
+Be careful though, they are not perfect, and you should check every correction they want to make.

 ### [Grammarly](https://app.grammarly.com/)

 ### [Writefull](https://www.writefull.com/)

-## Note taking
+## Note-taking

 In recent years, a large number of note-taking apps have surfaced.
-Each app is different, having its own philosophy, but there might be something for your taste.
+Each app is different, having its philosophy, but there might be something for your taste.

 ### [Obsidian](https://obsidian.md/)
 <img src='https://obsidian.md/images/screenshot.png'/>